-Google to host product launch event Oct.
-9, likely to unveil Pixel 3
+Google to host product launch event October 9, likely to unveil Pixel 3

 — Evan Blass (@evleaks) July 22, 2018

 Of the product lineups most likely to see a refresh, the Pixelbook is a top contender.
-Sometime VentureBeat contributor Evan Blass tweeted in July that a Pixelbook 2 with smaller bezels is due out “before the end of this year,” and according to 9to5Google, it’s detachable — it’ll work free of its keyboard base as a tablet.
+VentureBeat contributor Evan Blass tweeted in July that a Pixelbook 2 with smaller bezels is due out “before the end of this year,” and according to 9to5Google, it’s detachable — it’ll work free of its keyboard base as a tablet.
 Other highlights include a 2400 x 1600 screen resolution, two USB ports, and a low-power variant of Intel’s Kaby Lake processor family.

 We’re hoping to learn more about Google Coach, a rumored multiplatform Google wellness service powered by AI.
-Android Police reported earlier this year that it’d deliver fitness and activity insights proactively, and keep track of nutrition and calorie intake.
+Android Police reported earlier this year that it would deliver fitness and activity insights proactively, and keep track of nutrition and calorie intake.

 And there’s a decent chance we’ll hear about Pixel-exclusive, AI-centric software features like Now Playing.